Mobile meeting scheduling for Webex

 Usability testing

+Moving and resizing the meeting bricklet needed to be as clear as possible.
 I collaborated closely with a researcher on the team to test options for picking the meeting time and finding an open slot.

+We A/B tested two options, and the first worked best.
 But in the end, it made the touch targets too close, so I went with a hybrid option.

 Usability testing

+Moving and resizing the meeting bricklet needed to be as clear as possible.
 I collaborated closely with a researcher on the team to test options for picking the meeting time and finding an open slot.

+We A/B tested two options, and the first worked best.
 But in the end, it made the touch targets too close, so I went with a hybrid option.

 Wireframes